 “I was going to get the second one, no matter what,” Means said.
 “I still want to pitch, honestly.
 I’d like to fail on the field before I give it up.
 I feel like if I go there, I can still pitch and get outs.
 I still feel really confident about my ability.
 I have to have my elbow keep up.”

 “I kind of knew in the bullpen, honestly,” Means said.
 “It had been hurting up until that outing.
 I was just trying to pitch through it, hoping it would loosen up.
-In the bullpen it didn’t pitch any better than it did the day after I pitched the last game.
+In the bullpen it didn’t feel any better than it did the day after I pitched the last game.

-“I wasn’t going to screw the bullpen so I tried to go as long as I could.
+“I wasn’t going to screw the bullpen, so I tried to go as long as I could.
 Luckily, the rain delay helped even out the playing field.”

 “We’ll see.
 I haven’t reached that point yet.
 The first couple of weeks are pretty easy.
 You’re not doing a whole lot,” Means said.
 “The monotony once you get down the road, we’ll see how that goes.
 For right now, I’m just trying to get the plan, get everything settled and see what happens.